julielk/appChat/README.md

 ![appModel4](https://github.com/julielk/appChat/assets/118198069/e079aab9-f00a-49ae-a8a4-52eca4441806)

-So now tI'm going to set up two models,one is going to be for the chatroom, and the second one is going to be for the messages.
-I'm going to name
+I am  going to set up two models, using the ERD desing abov first one is called room, and the second called  the messages.
+In side the room model a model called name with a character field
-the room name.messages.
-So say models dot model.
-Right now,  I just gonna say value.
-I think value is a good name.
-So value is like  the message the user wants to send like a let's give it a date.date time.
+Inside the messages models a  value with characterfield for example  if the user wants to send  a message, let's give it a date.date time field.
-So the next thing we want to have is the user.
-So which user is sending this particular message be able to double it's just to avoid any errors in this project.
+So the next thing we want to have is the user,charater field in this project.
 And then the last term I want to add is the room.
-So want to know which room is this projects been is this mess
+So want to know which room is this projects been is this message